GillonPaterson/kManGroup-Api/README.md

 ## How to start the WebService application

 1. Run `mvn clean install` to build your application.
-2. Start application with `java -jar target/kManGroup-Api-1.0-SNAPSHOT.jar server config.yml`
+2. Start application by going to the webServiceApplication and run it.
-3. To check that your application is running go to 'http://localhost:8080/swagger' that will allow you to ping your endpoints
+3. To check that your application is running go to 'http://localhost:8080/swagger' that will allow you to send requests to your endpoints

 ##Testing